thephpleague/phpunit-coverage-listener/README.md

 As you may noticed on previous section, in order to work properly, Listener class need to know several things.
 They are being passed from your phpunit configuration within listener arguments directive.

-Bellow table describe each configuration respectively :
+Bellow table describe each configuration options respectively :

 | Key Name | Value | Description
 | :---: | :---: | :---: |